protocolbuffers/protobuf/DESIGN.md

 together, their lifetimes are irreversibly joined, such that none of the arena blocks in either arena will be freed until *both* arenas are freed with `upb_arena_free()`.
 This is useful when joining two messages from separate arenas (making one a sub-message of the other).
-Fuse is an a very cheap operation, and an unlimited number of arenas can be fused together efficiently.
+Fuse is a very cheap operation, and an unlimited number of arenas can be fused together efficiently.

 ## Reflection and Descriptors